zenparsing/skert/docs/javascript-of-my-dreams-2019.md

 ## Waking to Reality

 In case you missed it, this dream of a JavaScript future doesn't line up very well with the path that we are on.
 There are no decorators.
 There are no private fields and no private methods.
 Perhaps we are too far down the road to change course now.
 Perhaps too many individuals have put too much work into current proposals to abandon (or modify) that work now.
 But if we can change course, I think that we should.
 Our current designs are stuck in a world that we envisioned in 2016.
-A better future awaits us.
+A better future is possible.